NCAR/wrfcloud/docs/Users_Guide/installation.rst

 Prerequisites
 =============

-The prerequisites for installing WRF Cloud in an AWS account are described below.
+The are 3 prerequisites for installing WRF Cloud in an AWS account:
+     * Web Domain: This is the web domain (hosted zone) where the WRF Cloud system is accessed.
+AWS's Route 53 Domain Naming Service (DNS) is used to create and host the domain for the system.
+This service has an annual cost associated with it.
+     * Adequate Instance Limits: On-demand HPC instance limits must be 96 vCPUs.
+By default, the AWS account may be less than this.
+A request should be made to increase this limit for full functionality of the system.
+     * Enable Simple Email Service (SES): This AWS facilitates emailing within the system.
+By default the SES is limited to testing with verified identities.
+A request must be made to lift these limits and make it a production service.

+The procedures for ensuring the prerequisites are fulfilled are described below.

 1. Login to the `AWS Management Console <https://aws.amazon.com/console>`_ for your account as a user with sufficient permissions (see :numref:`permissions`).